s41r4j/cybersecurity/CONTRIBUTING.md

 ## Getting Started

-If you're new to open-source contributions, you might find our ["First-time Contributor Guide"](https://github.com/s41r4j/opcybersec/wiki/First-Time-Contributor-Guide) helpful.
+If you're new to open-source contributions, you might find our ["First-Time Contributor Guide"](https://github.com/s41r4j/opcybersec/wiki/First‐Time‐Contributor‐Guide) helpful.
 It provides tips and guidance for a smooth onboarding experience.

 Thank you for being part of our journey to enhance Cyber Security.
 Let's collaborate, have fun, and make the internet a safer place!